Domestic Abuse policy

 Safeguarding

 A considerable number of adults who are referred as a safeguarding case are often experiencing domestic abuse in some form.
-Despite the overlap between supporting abuse survivors and safeguarding adults the two have developed separate professional practices.
+Despite the overlap between supporting abuse survivors and safeguarding adults, the two have developed separate professional practices.

-If domestic abuse is an isolated issue and there are no other safeguarding concerns, then support can be sought via forums such as MARAC (Multi Agency Risk Assessment Conference).
+If domestic abuse is an isolated issue and there are no other safeguarding concerns, then support can be sought via forums such as MARAC (Multi Agency Risk Assessment

 If, however, there is more than one safeguarding issue present, such as domestic abuse in addition to physical or mental health issues then a referral should be made to the Local Authority Safeguarding team so that services can be coordinated to deal with the potentially complex issues.

 We recognise the devastating impact that domestic abuse can have on children exposed to it in their own home.
-Part 1 of the new Domestic Abuse act provides that a child who sees, hears, or experiences the effects of domestic abuse and is related to the person being abused or the perpetrator, is also to be regarded as a survivor of domestic abuse.
+Part 1 of the new Domestic Abuse Act provides that a child who sees, hears, or experiences the effects of domestic abuse and is related to the person being abused or the perpetrator, is also to be regarded as a survivor of domestic abuse.

 This means that in domestic abuse cases where children are present, practitioners have a duty to involve Children’s Services to ensure any children are adequately safeguarded.